Blog

 Increase Revenue

-Revisit your pricing.
+Revisit your pricing to attract new customers.
 Try making small price increases to your products – every bit helps.
 Review your products and service obligations and ensure pricing is aligned with the value customers are willing to pay for.
 Consider making only small increases you reduce the chances of losing customers.

 You may be tempted to spend some money to try and boost revenue.
 Maybe you’ve found the perfect social network for your product and want to launch a new marketing campaign.
 My advice?
 Be very careful if cash is already tight.
 You can never be 100% sure of these things and, while it could work, it could also end up shortening your cash runway.
 Right now you want more wiggle room, not less.